 Both of these tools are really worth looking into to save you some time in the long run.

-We all want nice professional head shots, right?
+We all want nice professional headshots, right?

-But again, it can cost money to get those.
+But it can cost money to get those.
 This tool enables you to take one of your own photos, whether it’s done with a professional camera or even with your iPhone (whatever you took the picture on), and it automatically removes the background for you in five seconds.

 When you’re done, all that is left is an image of you (or a client).
 You can put this on different social media posts or you can put it on your Facebook backgrounds.
 It’s a really, really great tool and I really recommend it if you haven’t taken the time or the finances to get professional headshots yet.

-33. PDF ESCAPE
+38. PDF ESCAPE

-34. I LOVE PDF
+39. I LOVE PDF

 Document Storage and Sharing

-36. GOOGLE DOCS
+42. GOOGLE DOCS

 I really love both Google Docs and Evernote for storing and sharing documents.
 Google Docs is definitely my favorite.
 I can create a document, share it with someone, and we can literally be typing on the document and making visible changes at the exact same time.

 It’s really awesome–check it out if you haven’t already.
 I mean, we are probably all Google people already, but I have to include it as one of my favorite tools for virtual assistants. 🙂

 I love Skitch.
-Skitch is a way that you can take snapshots of your entire screen or just a small part of your screen, and you can mark up the screenshot (like create boxes around certain elements).
+Skitch is a way that you can take snapshots of your entire screen or just a small part of your screen, and you can mark up the screenshot (like creating boxes around certain elements).
 You can blur things out using Skitch, too.